zan8simone/PPML---Periodically-Patterned-Multi-Layer/README.md

 Rigorous coupled wave analysis (RCWA) based on the scattering matrix (SM) algorithm is one of the most powerful tools for the electromagnetic simulation of patterned multilayer structures.

 PPML - RCWA is a project which implements the SM-RCWA, based on the formalisms of [a-d].
-The current (2023-04-26) GitHub branch is a copy of codes also available at [MATLAB File Exchange](https://it.mathworks.com/matlabcentral/fileexchange/55401-ppml-periodically-patterned-multi-layer), that presently (2023-04-26) is at version 3.0.
+The current GitHub branch is a copy of codes also available at [MATLAB File Exchange](https://it.mathworks.com/matlabcentral/fileexchange/55401-ppml-periodically-patterned-multi-layer), that presently is at version 3.0.
+GitHub also contains some MATLAB LiveScripts examples (see the /examples folder).
 Three groups of functions are available: one is for 1-d patterns under TM polarization, another is for 1-d anisotropic (biaxial) patterns, the third for certain 2-d patterns.
 For 1-d TM patterns, currently available are functions for the calculation of